MediaBrowser/plugin.video.emby/README.md

 **Important note about MySQL database in kodi**

 The addon is not (and will not be) compatible with the MySQL database replacement in Kodi.
-In fact, Emby takes over the point of having a MySQL database because it acts as a "man in the middle" for your entire media library.
+In fact, PlexKodiConnect takes over the point of having a MySQL database because it acts as a "man in the middle" for your entire media library.

 **Important note about user collections/nodes**